 This week has seen more talks between May and the EU’s Juncker.
-These aimed to clear the way for EU leaders to sign off a deal that will, as Caroline Bell explains for BfB, “bind the UK indefinitely to the EU in a subordinate position”.
+These aimed to clear the way for EU leaders to sign off a deal that will, as an anonymous civil servant explains for BfB, “bind the UK indefinitely to the EU in a subordinate position”.
 May has spent the week trying to sell the Withdrawal Agreement to anyone who will buy.
 So far, this seems to amount to one Lib Dem.

 In response, the European Research Group have published ‘Your Right to Know’ a firm rebuttal of the Withdrawal Agreement, setting out, in seven concise pages of plain English, five key concerns with the PM’s latest concoction.

 The week has ended with mounting opposition to May in Parliament as the DUP refused to vote the government’s finance bill through.
 As many as 87 Tory backbenchers are thought to be prepared to reject the Withdrawal Agreement, which will surely fail to pass unless there is a huge change of tack from Labour.
 No.10 is said to be planning to bring the Agreement back to parliament for a second try, presumably after cosmetic changes and a huge amount of arm-twisting.